sahax1709/Health-Web/README.md

 Software -
 VScode with live server
-For opening the websiteDownload the HealthWeb folder and then open index.html
+For opening the website - Download the HealthWeb folder and then open index.html